· · · ·

 At the heart of the Galaxy lies an intensely active object known as Sagittarius A*, which is almost certainly a huge black hole.
 Surrounding this are concentric rings of rapidly expanding matter, evidence of a huge explosion at our Galaxy's core about a million years ago.

-Surrounding the main disc of the Galaxy are a halo of star clusters known as Globular Clusters.
+Surrounding the main disc of the Galaxy are a halo of star clusters known as globular clusters.
 There are about two hundred of these, forming a roughly spherical pattern around the Galaxy.
 They are large - several hundred light years across - and densely packed with old Population II stars.
-Several of these are visible to the naked eye, with the brightest being Omega Centauri, nearly 16,000 light years from Earth.
+Several of these are visible to the naked eye, with the brightest being Omega Centauri, nearly sixteen thousand light years from Earth.
 47 Tucanae is another well known example, and there are a crop of these clusters to be found in the constellation of Ophiuchus.

 Indexes